Updated: Sep 23

 Perhaps that doesn't make it our Capital Area's Stonehenge but it certainly is a big deal.
 More specific archaeological investigations should be done to show what stones remain of Wright's Tavern but wouldn't it be something if the remains were preserved and if someday, someone with deep pockets were to rebuild Wright's Tavern?

-For anyone who wants to add their sleuthing skills to this investigation or simply wants a more detailed explanation of all of the evidence, my full report on Wright's Tavern is online and can be found by clicking here.
+For anyone who wants to add their sleuthing skills to this investigation or simply wants a more detailed explanation of all of the evidence, my full report on Wright's Tavern is in this pdf file:

 Gateno Farm: the history